Skip to content

 • Class 11th Biology Important Topics

-Why is Biology Important ?
+Why is Biology Important?

 • Improves Human Health: Biology helps in the study of diseases, leading to the development of vaccines, medicines, and treatments that save lives.

-• Advances Agriculture: It enhances crop production, pest resistance, and food security, helping meet the demands of a growing global population.
+• Advances in Agriculture: It enhances crop production, pest resistance, and food security, helping meet the demands of a growing global population.

 • Protects the Environment: By studying ecosystems and biodiversity, biology promotes conservation efforts and sustainable practices that safeguard the planet.